youngerfill/rabot/README.rst

   through the directory tree, skip binary files and use the PCRE regex flavor.

-  Additionally, directories named '.git', '.hg', '.svn', '.bzr' or 'CVS' will be skipped during the search, and output will be displayed in colour.
+  Additionally, directories named '.git', '.hg', '.svn' or '.bzr' will be skipped during the search, and output will be displayed in colour.

+  See also: 'fnd'

 logop
 -----
 ::

   Usage: